Cornerstone-OnDemand/modelkit/docs/examples/nlp_sentiment/tokenizer.md

         ]
 ```

-This way, we reduce by two the time needed to tokenize batches of data, compared to a simple `_predict` call.
+Compared to the implementation with a `_predict` call, the time needed to tokenize batches of data is divided by 2.

-Benchmark example using ipython:
+For example, using ipython's `timeit` to process a list of a 100 strings:
 ```
 %timeit [Tokenizer().predict("Spacy is a great lib for NLP") for _ in range(100)]
 # 11.1 ms ± 203 µs per loop on a 2020 Macbook Pro.